ColoredBeing/ColoredBeing/README.md

-# Hi there, I'm ColoredBeing! 👋
+# Hi there, I'm ColoredBeing!

 Welcome to my Github!
 This is what I do :D

-## Learning Journey 🌱
+## Learning Journey

-- 🚀 Currently diving into the world of web development.
+- Currently diving into the world of web development.
-- 🌐 Exploring HTML, CSS, and JavaScript for frontend magic.
+- Exploring HTML, CSS, and JavaScript for frontend magic.
-- 🧠 Eager to absorb knowledge and improve my coding skills.
+- Eager to absorb knowledge and improve my coding skills.

-## What I've Been Up To 🚀
+## What I've Been Up To

-- 🎮 Created a fun distraction game with flashing lights.
+-  Created a fun distraction game with flashing lights.
 I really suggest u check it out!
-- 💻 Explored and tweaked code for an interactive block-catching game.
+-  Explored and tweaked code for an interactive block-catching game.
-- 🎨 Played with a bunch of gradients and animations for visually appealing designs.
+-  Played with a bunch of gradients and animations for visually appealing designs.
 - $ Made a Tic Tac Toe project!
+- Made an online business card

 ## Contacts

-- 📫 Email: coloredbeing@gmail.com
+-  Email: coloredbeing@gmail.com
 -  (I'll provide my LinkedIn via my email for privacy reasons)

 ## Projects I'm Proud Of 🚧